Chicago COVID: Family warns others of short visits after losing mother, father days before Christmas

 The Chicago family has been left heartbroken after several relatives were infected with the COVID-19 in just one short visit.

-The family hopes thier tragic tale of caution serves as a warning for those who want to celebrate Christmas with loved ones.
+The family hopes their tragic tale of caution serves as a warning for those who want to celebrate Christmas with loved ones.

 After 59 years of marriage, Mike and Carol Bruno died ten days apart after batting the coronavirus.
 Mike passing away Wednesday night.